google/applied-machine-learning-intensive/v2/03_regression/01_introduction_to_sklearn/slides.md

 ![center](res/introtoscikit1.png)

 <!--
-* scikit-learn.org is the primary website for the scikit-learn project.
+* Scikit-learn.org is the primary website for the scikit-learn project.
 Here you will find information pertaining to scikit-learn, including instructions on installation, documentation, and even the project source code.
 * Let's take a few moments to look around the project website.

 @Exercise (10 minutes) {
-Either navigate to scikit-learn.org on your own computer and present your computer screen to the students (recommended), or ask them to open their laptops to scikit-learn.org.
+*Either navigate to scikit-learn.org on your own computer and present your computer screen to the students (recommended), or ask them to open their laptops to scikit-learn.org.
 Take the time to point out the following elements on the website:
   * The classification, regression, clustering, dimensionality reduction, model selection, and preprocessing sections on the main page.
 These represent core groupings of features provided by scikit-learn.
-  * The top-page navigation with links on how to install the toolkit, documentation, and examples.
+  * *The top-page navigation with links on how to install the toolkit, documentation, and examples.
-  * The banner on the upper right corner that says "Fork me on GitHub."
+  * *The banner on the upper right corner that says "Fork me on GitHub."
 This leads to the source code.
-  * When you click the 'Documentation' drop-down in the upper navigation, it tells you the current stable version and has a link to 'All available versions.'
+  * *When you click the 'Documentation' drop-down in the upper navigation, it tells you the current stable version and has a *link to 'All available versions.'
 Tell students to be sure to check the version of scikit-learn they're working with once they start the colab.
-  * The 'Examples' linked in the top navigation are not just API usage examples; they also contain some interesting machine learning insights.
+  * *The 'Examples' linked in the top navigation are not just API usage examples; they also contain some interesting machine learning insights.
 }
 Image Details:
 * [introtoscikit1.png](http://www.google.com): Copyright Google